ionutbalutoiu/ironic-hyperv/README.md

 3. Instruct Ironic to use `ironic-inspector`.

     **NOTE**: Ironic has been installed using Juju.
 This change be overridden by Juju every time the Juju agent restarts.
+Replace `<IRONIC_INSPECTOR_HOST>` and execute the following commands:

     ```
     sudo apt-get install crudini -y